Diabetes: The All-We-Need-To-Know Handbook

 - Dividing their meal plate into imaginary lines.
 They divide one’s plate into halves, and then one-half if divided into fourths.
 Sounds complicated?
 It’s not once they get the gist of it, believe us.
 The idea is that one-fourth of their plate should contain starches/grains, the other fourth should contain protein.
 As for the half remaining, one should fill it with vegetables of the non-starchy variety.

 - Another method they can try is an exchange list.
 They are a great help with one’s meal planning.
-This means the grouping of certain foods which have the same amount of protein, carbs, fat and calories.
+This means the grouping of certain foods that have the same amount of protein, carbs, fat and calories.
 The ADA has published such exchange lists to help them plan their meals more easily.

 - Counting carbohydrates – this should be based on the total carb intake of foods, measured in grams.